influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/authentication_and_authorization.md

 ## Authentication

-The InfluxDB API and the [command line interface](/enterprise_influxdb/v1.9/tools/shell/) (CLI), which connects to the database using the API, include simple, built-in authentication based on user credentials.
+The InfluxDB API and the [`influx` CLI](/enterprise_influxdb/v1.9/tools/influx-cli/), which connects to the database using the API, include built-in authentication based on user credentials.
-When you enable authentication, InfluxDB only executes HTTP requests that are sent with valid credentials.
+When you enable authentication, InfluxDB Enterprise only executes HTTP requests that are sent with valid credentials.

 {{% note %}}
 Authentication only occurs at the HTTP request scope.